shivanand3939/fsnd_final/readme.md

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

-## Motivation for project
+## Motivations for this project
+ I wanted to explore the this dataset for multiple reasons..
+I am short on time and this template gave me a good framework to begin with.. secondly the earlier concepts taught in the course were already covered in previous projects..
+I wanted to explore the handons approach of using Heroku.. and I learnt a good deal about Heroku via this course / project.
 This is the capstone project of Udacity fullstack nanodegree program, which demonstrate the skillset of using Flask, SQLAlchemy, Auth0, gunicorn and heroku to develop and deploy a RESTful API.

-## Getting Started
+URL location for the hosted API: https://fsnd-project.herokuapp.com/

 ### Installing Dependencies